tangshuang/jqvm/README.md

 The return value is a `view` object which has methods:

-- on(events, selector?, callback): bind listeners, notice that callback is different from jQuery.fn.on, I will detail later
+- on(events, selector?, action): bind listeners, notice that action function is different from jQuery.fn.on callback function, I will detail later
-- off(events, selector?, callback): unbind listener which is bound by `on`
+- off(events, selector?, action): unbind listener which is bound by `on`
 - mount(el?): mount view into DOM
 - unmount(): destroy view in DOM, `vm` is unusable until you invoke `mount` again
 - update(nextState): rerender, you can pass new state into `update()`, the new state will be merge into old state like react setState does.